cryptk/haomnilogic-local/README.md

 Dual speed pumps/filters are not currently supported, only single speed and variable speed.
 If you have a dual speed pump/filter that we can test with, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues).

-Chlorinators with ORP control are not supported yet, If you have a dual speed pump/filter that we can test with, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues).
+Chlorinators with ORP control are not supported yet.
+If you have a chlorinator using ORP control that we can test with, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues).

 ## Common questions/issues
 ### Why can't I add the pump power sensors to the Energy dashboard